- Spears Home

 MS in MIS program

 Our on-line corporate program is geared towards enhancing existing skills and developing new skills for IT professionals in industry.
-All courses required for the MS-MIS degree, including the data science option, will be offered online.
+All courses required for the MS-MIS degree, and the majority of elective/option courses, will be offered online.

 Accredited by the Association to Advance Collegiate Schools of Business.